 - Children of parents who mediate tend to adjust better to their parent’s divorce.

 - Mediation establishes a sound foundation for post-separation parenting arrangements.

 But it is not just the people in the midst of a divorce who appreciate what mediation brings to the table – no, the attorneys especially enjoy the satisfaction it brings families to come to a resolution without involving courts.
-If you want a trusted attorney who can bring you satisfactory results in your time of need, you should contact the Law Offices of Amy M. Montes today.
+If you want a trusted attorney who can bring you satisfactory results in your time of need, you should contact The Montes Law Firm today.

 We can help you through the complex and stressful process or mediation and give you the options you are looking for.
 Do you feel like taking matters to court wouldn’t be in the best interest of your family?
 Then mediation may just be your chance to get exactly what you are looking for.
 Contact us today for more information.